diderote/LSF-RNAseq/README.md

 #### Run the pipeline:

+7. To run the pipeline, modify the RNAseq_bsub.sh included in the folder and run:

+> bsub < RNAseq_bsub.sh

-7. To run an experimental analysis use the following command, replacing anything in << >> with the approprite file names:
+8. Alternatively, use the following code directly in the LSF login-node, replacing anything in << >> with the approprite file names:

 > bsub -q general -n 1 -R 'rusage[mem=3000]' -W 120:00 -o <<RNAseq>>.out -e <<RNAseq>>.err -P <<project>> <<< 'module rm python share-rpms65;source activate RNAseq;<<./path/to/RNAseq.py>> -f <<RNAseq_experimental_file>>.yml -t <</path/to/RNAseq.ipynb>>'